-Ted Ray was always the first choice for the role of Headmaster 'Wakey' Wakefield, although Rogers was unsure whether he would be available and had Eric Barker as his second choice.
+Ted Ray was always the first choice for the role of Headmaster 'Wakey' Wakefield, although Rogers was unsure whether he would be available and had Sergeant star Eric Barker as his second choice.
 Ted Ray had worked regularly with Rosalind Knight and Kenneth Connor on his radio series Ray's A Laugh.
-Having secured Ted Ray in this role he hoped he would become a regular character in his series, however he was under contract with ABC6, who threatened to no longer release any Anglo Amalgamated films if Ted Ray appeared in any more Carry On films.
+It had been hoped Ted Ray would become a regular Carry On character, however he was under contract with ABC7, who threatened to no longer release any Anglo Amalgamated films if Ted Ray appeared in any more Carry On films.

 4. Carry On Constable (1960)

 |Plot||Flu has all-but incapacitated a police station!
 A group of incompetent raw recruits join the force, much to the annoyance of incompetent Inspector Mills, who blames Sergeant Wilkins for their incompetence and threatens to have him transferred.
 Due to the recruits' incompetence and over-enthusiasm, they have a series of misadventures and cause all sorts of problems, generally showing that they couldn't even catch a cold let alone a crook.
 Yet at the end of the film by they show they have what it takes by capturing the gang of thieves.
 Sergeant Wilkins is proud to have known them and it is Mills and not Wilkins who is transferred.|

 |Drag||Charles Hawtrey and Kenneth Connor as Agnes and Ethel, disguises to capture shoplifter|